‘RHONJ’ Star Melissa Gorga Shows Off Fabulous Physique In Body-Hugging Jeans

 I've been living in these @GOODAMERICAN jeans and bodysuit!
 The fit is so comfy and soft, & sucks me in in all of the right places.
 I love that they are inclusive to all body types, ranging from XS-4X and offer a variety of washes and designs.
 They are hooking me up with a 20% offer at goodamerican.com/melissagorga and free shipping over $100! #goodsquad

-Gorga shared that he and his wife are still “obsessed” with each other, and he doesn’t think of her as his wife, but as his girlfriend.
-His secret to a happy, long-lived marriage?
-Staying intimate with one another, and having those intimate moments as much as possible.
-That, Gorga said, is the key to keeping them together and securing their bond as tight as it is.
+Joe Gorga shared that he and his wife are still “obsessed” with each other, and he doesn’t think of her as his wife, but as his girlfriend.
+He said that his secret to a happy, long-lived marriage is staying intimate with one another, and having those intimate moments as much as possible.
+That, Joe said, is the key to keeping them together and securing their bond as tight as it is.

-As for the stunning fashions designer herself, Gorga revealed that she’s not always embarrassed by her man opening up about their private life, but she did say that she’s gotten to the point that she’s doesn’t understand why they have to talk about their bedroom antics all the time.
-Though, the 40-year old reality star shared, she knows her husband loves her to death and that she’s come to recognize that people expect him to be open and honest about their relationship.
+As for the stunning fashion designer herself, Melissa Gorga revealed that she’s not always embarrassed by her man opening up about their private life, but added that she’s gotten to the point that she’s doesn’t understand why they have to talk about their bedroom antics all the time.
+However, the 40-year old reality star shared that she knows her husband loves her to death and that she’s come to recognize that people expect him to be open and honest about their relationship.

 Fans of Gorga will be keeping an eye out on the latest from the gorgeous reality star, and, of course, what kind of silly things her husband has to say about the inner workings of their relationship.